-Figure 3-107 Removing copper bars
+Figure 3-107 Connecting power cables

 Route a neutral wire from the middle of the positive and negative battery strings.

 Take a battery string consisting of 40 batteries as an example.
 A neutral wire is routed from the middle of positive and negative battery strings, each consisting of 20 batteries.